 making the French public discover new talents in British film-making, helping to facilitate the diffusion and promotion of their films.

-bringing all the generations of Rouen citizens together around a cultural event which is the continuation of what has been Rouen-Norwich Club's daily policy for fifty-eight years.
+bringing all the generations of Rouen citizens together around a cultural event which is the continuation of what has been Rouen-Norwich Club's daily policy for fifty-nine years.

 making possible the meeting of cinema enthusiasts with those who already live their passion in a pleasant and relaxed atmosphere.